-We conduct in-depth ESG bottom-up analyses, where relevant.
-These assessments aim to evaluate the issuers' performance in terms of responsibility, materiality, and sustainability.
+We conduct in-depth bottom-up ESG analyses, where relevant.
+The assessment aims to evaluate the issuers' performance in terms of responsibility, materiality, and sustainability.
 SRI analysts, alongside the investment team consider various sustainability indicators, specific and material to each sub-sector to best reflect how companies manage ESG risks and opportunities they are exposed to.

-Active ownership
+Active Ownership

-We complement our analysis through our constructive and effective active ownership program consisting of engagement and proxy voting activities.
+We complement our analysis through our constructive and effective active ownership program consisting of engagement activities.
 Our aim is to influence companies to generate a positive change, improve disclosure, targets as well as discuss ESG risks and opportunities.
 Please refer to Section 11 (Engagement policies) of this document for additional information.

-At least 75% of the AUM (excluding cash and ancillary) are covered by ESG analysis, either through external or internal research.
+At least 75% of the AuM (excluding cash and ancillary) are covered by ESG analysis, either through external or internal research.
 We review and update the SRI scores and list of non-eligible values on a regular basis.